-The drive bays are in the upper right hand corner of the case, and below them are the plugged cables that come from the front of the case for the case speaker that delivers coded beep sounds from the BIOS, the LED lights, the Reset switch, and the Power-on switch, as shown in the image below.
+The drive bays are in the upper left- hand corner of the case and below them are the plugged cables that come from the front of the case for the case speaker that delivers coded beep sounds from the BIOS, the LED lights, the Reset switch, and the Power-on switch, as shown in the image below.
 As you can see, the plugs that fit into appropriate connection points on the motherboard are usually clearly labelled.
 Exactly where they are connected will be illustrated in the motherboard's user manual.
 An illustrated example is provided on Page 3 of this article.

 If the headers are provided by the motherboard for the front-mounted ports and one or more of them don't work, check the motherboard manual for a jumper setting that enables them.